By Kiri Kkoshi

 Effective immediately, the SDLT nil-rate band has been doubled, increasing from £125,000 to 250,000 and abolishing the previous rate of 2%.
 This means that under the new rules buyers will not pay Stamp Duty on the first £250,000 of a property purchase.
-For properties with a purchase price of more than £250,000, existing rates will still apply, as set out below:
+For properties with a purchase price of more than £250,000, existing rates will still apply.

 The new stamp duty rates are designed to stimulate the UK property market by increasing residential investments, providing support for the property industry and boosting spending on household goods.
 The changes are expected to benefit all homebuyers, with an estimated 200,000 more people each year exempt from paying any Stamp Duty at all.
 The average buyer will make a saving of £2,500, with first-time buyers potentially saving up to £11,250, depending on the property purchase price.